telerik/kendo-react-buttons/docs/button/index.md

 ### Toggle

 The Button supports also visual styling that indicates if it is active.
-This functionality is set through the [`togglable`](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md#togglable-boolean) option.
+This functionality is set through the [`togglable`](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md#togglable-boolean) property.
 By default, `togglable` is set to `false`.

 ```html
     <div id="app"></div>